-Victims of crime are encouraged to report offenses to the Campus Security and local law enforcement.
+Victims of crime are encouraged to report offenses to Campus Security and local law enforcement.
 All criminal incidents will be investigated by local law enforcement.

-Victims also have the option of filling a Code of Conduct violation if the alleged offender is a student.
-Code of Conduct violations may be filled in place of or in addition to criminal charges.
+Victims also have the option of filing a Code of Conduct violation if the alleged offender is a student.
+Code of Conduct violations may be filed in place of or in addition to criminal charges.
 Code of Conduct violations may be submitted to the following:

-Name, Title Campus Phone Number Wanda Campbell, Dean of Student Service Asst.
-Trenholm 334-420-4316 Renita Scott, Dean of Workforce Dev.
-Asst.
-Patterson 334-420-4400
+Name, Title Campus Phone Number Wanda Campbell, Administrative Assistant to the Trenholm 334-420-4316 Dean of Student Affairs and Information Services Theresa Mays, Dean of Student Affairs and Patterson 334-420-4316 Information Services